 Eglise Saint Roch

 Situated in amongst a maze of small streets and independent cafés, the Eglise Saint Roch was built in the Neo-Gothic style during the 19th-century.
-Also known as ‘Sanctuary of Saint Roch,’ the ecclesiastical building is popular among those walking the French branch of the pilgrim’s route on their way to Santiago de Compostela.
+Also known as ‘Sanctuary of Saint Roch,’ the ecclesiastical building is popular among those walking the French branch of the pilgrim’s route on their way to Santiago de Compostela in Spain.

 Place de la Comedie